 Currumbin Wildlife Sanctuary and The University of Queensland have recently teamed with Melbourne University to collaboratively investigate the unique reproduction and development of the Short-beaked Echidna.
 A significant Australian Research Council Grant is funding this research team over the next 3 years.
 The long term goal of this research is to use our knowledge to help save the endangered Long-beaked Echidna of Papua New Guinea

 Currumbin Wildlife Sanctuary has a long proud history of collaborating with universities and contributing to koala research through both the captive Sanctuary resident koalas and also the many wild koalas that are admitted through the Wildlife Hospital.

 Sadly our local wild koala population is now listed as vulnerable, disease is a major factor in contributing to the decline in koala numbers.
-Our Wildlife Hospital admits over 400 wild koalas every year, 80% of these koalas are admitted because of disease or have underlying subclinical disease.
+Our Wildlife Hospital admits nearly 500 wild koalas every year, 80% of these koalas are admitted because of disease or have underlying subclinical disease.
 The 2 major diseases affecting koalas are koala chlamydia and koala retrovirus.
 Currumbin Wildlife Hospital is collaborating with The University of Queensland, University of the Sunshine Coast and the City of Gold Coast to investigate these diseases to find cures and preventions to save our koalas.

 There is currently a koala chlamydial vaccine trial that is showing promise to be able to protect koalas from this devastating disease.
 We are desperately looking for more funding to help further research into koala chlamydia and further develop the vaccine.